FriendsOfAkeneo/ExtendedAttributeTypeBundle/README.md

 ];
 ```

-If you are using the CE, you can find needed classes in `doc/example/Acme/Bundle/AppBundle`.
-If you are using the EE, you can find needed classes in `doc/example/Acme/Bundle/AppEEBundle`.

-Feel free to create a symbolic link to these resources in your src directory and add the bundle in your `app/AppKernel.php` file.

-## Documentation
+## Configuration
+You can read the detailed configuration documentation following thins link: [doc/index.md](doc/index.md)

 ## Contributing

-If you want to contribute to this open-source project, thank you to read and sign the following [contributor agreement](http://www.akeneo.com/contributor-license-agreement/)
+If you want to contribute to this open-source project,
+thank you to read and sign the following [contributor agreement](http://www.akeneo.com/contributor-license-agreement/)